-- 5.17.
+5.17.
 The operating organization should establish a system for continuous monitoring and periodic review of the safety performance to ensure that the safety of the plant is maintained and improved.
 It should include self-assessments to identify opportunities for safety performance improvement, using performance indicators to detect any declining safety performance, and monitoring personnel performance and behaviors to detect and prevent any safety issues in the field.
 Further details on a typical system for continuous monitoring and periodic review can be found in the Annex.
-An adequate audit and review system should be established to ensure that the safety policy of the operating organization is being implemented effectively and lessons are being learned from its own experience and from others to improve safety performance. - 5.18.
-The operating organization should provide a means for independent safety review oversight.
-The key to this process is the establishment of an objective self assessment programme supported by periodic external reviews conducted by experienced industry peers using well established and proven processes.
+An adequate audit and review system should be established to ensure that the safety policy of the operating organization is being implemented effectively and lessons are being learned from its own experience and from others to improve safety performance.

+5.18.
+The operating organization should provide a means for independent safety oversight.
 The principal objective is to ensure that, in those matters that are important to safety, safety accountability is supported by arrangements that are independent of the pressures of plant operation.
-The safety oversighter eview should be independent of plant operation, and should be conducted on regular intervals to verify that plant management accounts for changes in national and international safety standards, operating practices, technology and effects of plant modifications, Ref.
-Periodic Safety Review of Operational Nuclear Power Plants, Safety Standards Series No., SSG-25 [15].
+The safety oversight should be independent of plant operation, and should be conducted on regular intervals to verify that plant management accounts for changes in national and international safety standards, operating practices, technology and effects of plant modifications, Ref.
+Periodic Safety Review of Operational Nuclear Power Plants, Safety Standards Series No. SSG-25 [15].
 The reports resulting from this activity should be formal and should be provided directly to the senior management of the operating organization.
-Particular attention should be paid to the feedback from experience. - 5.18.A Roles, responsibilities and expectations for independent safety oversight should be clearly established and documented. - 5.18.B Senior management should provide the necessary resources to support the independent safety oversight function.
+Particular attention should be paid to the feedback from experience.

+5.18.A Roles, responsibilities and expectations for independent safety oversight should be clearly established and documented.

+5.18.B Senior management should provide the necessary resources to support the independent safety oversight function.
-Commented [CR2 Reg.
-9 in SSR 2/2 Re

-Commented [CR2 Req.
-9 in SSR 2/2 Re CS: No changes

-- 5.18.C Expertise from both inside and outside the utility should be used to support independent safety oversight activities. - 5.18.D Independent safety oversight staff should have the necessary experience, training, skills and credibility to perform oversight activities. - 5.18.E The effectiveness of independent safety oversight should be periodically evaluated. - 5.18.F The operating organization should establish Nuclear Safety Committees on the plant level and the corporate level.
+5.18.C Expertise from both inside and outside the utility should be used to support independent safety oversight activities.

+5.18.D Independent safety oversight staff should have the necessary experience, training, skills and credibility to perform oversight activities.

+5.18.E The effectiveness of independent safety oversight should be periodically evaluated.

+5.18.F The operating organization should establish Nuclear Safety Committees on the plant level and the corporate level.
 The Nuclear Safety Committees should have a formal charter that identifies responsibilities, authorities, and reporting relationships.
-Some experts from outside the utility, who are highly experienced in nuclear plant operations, should be involved in the Nuclear Safety Committees. - 5.19.
-Safety review procedures should be maintained by the operating organization to provide a continuing surveillance and audit of plant operational safety and to support the plant management in its overall safety responsibilities. - 5.20.
+Some experts from outside the utility, who are highly experienced in nuclear plant operations, should be involved in the Nuclear Safety Committees.

+5.19.
+Safety review procedures should be maintained by the operating organization to provide a continuing surveillance and audit of plant operational safety and to support the plant management in its overall safety responsibilities.

+5.20.
 To monitor safety performance in an effective and objective way, wherever possible and meaningful, the relevant measurable safety performance indicators should be used.
-These indicators should enable senior managers to discern and react to shortcomings and early deterioration in the performance of safety management within the train of other business performance indicators. - 5.21.
+These indicators should enable senior managers to discern and react to shortcomings and early deterioration in the performance of safety management within the train of other business performance indicators.

+5.21.
 However, it should be borne in mind that there is no one single indicator that provides a measure of the safety of a plant.
-A range of indicators should be considered in order to provide a general sense of the overall performance of a nuclear power plant and its trend over time. - 5.21.A A prioritized, long-range plan for systematic self-assessments should be in place.
+A range of indicators should be considered in order to provide a general sense of the overall performance of a nuclear power plant and its trend over time.

+5.21.A A prioritized, long-range plan for systematic self-assessments should be in place.
 As a minimum, self-assessments should be conducted in those programmes and activities that influence nuclear safety, industrial safety, radiological safety, plant reliability, and regulatory compliance.